El Pípila

 El Pípila (/es/) is the nickname of a local hero of the city of Guanajuato in Mexico.
-His real name was Juan José de los Reyes Martínez Amaro (1782–1863), son of Pedro Martínez and María Rufina Amaro.
-He married a woman named Maria Victoriana Bretadillo and had three children, Manuela, Doroteo and Francisca.
-Word for a hen turkey, it is said his nickname stands for his freckled face (similar to that of a turkey egg) or his laughter resembling the bird's peculiar gargle.
+His real name was Juan José de los Reyes Martínez Amaro.
+His nickname, Pípila, is what the Bajío region calls a turkey; it is said his nickname stands for his freckled face (similar to that of a turkey egg), his peculiar walk, or his laughter resembling the bird's peculiar gargle.